 The administrator password is used to authenticate an administrator to the IBM Embedded Security Subsystem.
-This password, which must be eight characters long, is maintained and authenticated in the secure hardware confines of the embedded security subsystem.
+This password is maintained and authenticated in the secure hardware confines of the embedded security subsystem.
 Once authenticated, the administrator can perform the following actions: